entomb/OBJ-MySQL/README.md

 ###Inserting data on a table

-to manipulate tables you have the most important methods wrapped, they all work the same way: parsing arrays of key/value pairs and forming a safe query
+To manipulate tables you have the most important methods wrapped, they all work the same way: parsing arrays of key/value pairs and forming a safe query

 the methods are: